-• Students must turn in all materials and pay all fines in order to participate in all ceremonies.
-12th grade students will not receive their cap and gown until their account is cleared.
+• Scholars must turn in all materials and pay all fines in order to participate in all ceremonies.
+12th grade scholars will not receive their cap and gown until their account is cleared.

-Any student may opt to volunteer in the library to clear their account.
+Any scholar may opt to volunteer in the library to clear their account.